crmathieu/Turbix/readme.md

-  Note: When a child process inherits an open object, both processes (child and parent) use the same stream, in other words, they share not only the object but the object reference variable too (for
-  example: if the object is a file, child and parent processes will share the same file pointer)
+  Note: When a child process inherits an open object, both processes (child and parent) use the same stream, in other words, they share not only the object but the object reference variable too (for example, if the object is a file, child and parent processes will share the same file pointer)